 The motives of the Hungarian side are unclear. …it cannot be ruled out that in this case, the political calculation on the part of the government of Viktor Orbán could have been given priority over purely economic calculation – with the aim of strengthening his country’s bilateral relationship with China.”

-Hungary also takes in a Russian nuclear power plant under similar conditions.
+But the Belgrade-Budapest rail connection is not the only shockingly expensive, useless and dodgy deal Hungary has taken.
+We have also taken in a Russian nuclear power plant under similar conditions.
 They lend the money, they build, they operate, they sell us the energy.
 But in that case, Orbán doesn’t seem to have a choice, or being able to extort any benefit neither to himself nor to his oligarch so far.

 Don’t tell me that Hungary’s new, we-know-better-than-anybody foreign policy is not a roaring success